mm-mazhar/Deploying-ML-Lasso-Regression-Model/README.md

-# End-to-End Regression Model Pipeline Development with FastAPI: From Data Scraping to Deployment with CI/CD Integration"
+# End-to-End Regression Model Pipeline Development with FastAPI: From Data Scraping to Deployment with CI/CD Integration

 Click on the image to see full view.
 <table style="width:100%">